This Week in Petroleum History: May 5 – 11

 “The Chicago region became somewhat less important as an oil-processing center than it had been during the previous 60 years,” historian Mark Wilson concluded.
 “Still, the area remained home to some large refineries.
 The largest of these plants was the one at Whiting – the same facility that had brought refining to Chicago in 1890.”

 Across the border from Indiana, three major Illinois refineries also process oil in the Chicago area.
-At the end of 2021, the Citgo refinery in Lemont processed 177,000 barrels of oil a day; the Joliet refinery owned by ExxonMobil processed 248,000 barrels of oil a day; and the Robinson refinery of Marathon Petroleum Company processed 192,000 barrels of oil a day (with a reported capacity for 253,000 barrels).
+At the end of 2024, the Citgo refinery in Lemont processed 177,000 barrels of oil a day; the Joliet refinery owned by ExxonMobil processed 270,000 barrels of oil a day; and the Robinson refinery of Marathon Petroleum reported a daily capacity for 253,000 barrels of oil.
+A fourth refinery in southern Illinois was constructed in 1918 by Shell.

 Wood River Refining Museum

-“The Wood River Refinery History Museum is located in front of the Conoco-Phillips Refinery on Highway 111 in Wood River, Illinois,” the museum notes on its website.
+“The Wood River Refinery History Museum is located in front of the refinery on Highway 111 in Wood River, Illinois,” the museum notes.
 “There are four buildings in our complex, so to see most of our collection, plan on spending some time.”

-The Whiting refinery helped field a baseball team in 2012 — the Northwest Indiana Oilmen, one of eight teams in the Midwest Collegiate League, a pre-minor league.
-Learn about early petroleum-related baseball teams in Oilfields of Dreams.
+Meanwhile, the historic Whiting refinery has supported a baseball team — the Northwest Indiana Oilmen, one of eight teams in the Midwest Collegiate League, a pre-minor league (see more petroleum-related baseball teams in Oilfields of Dreams).

 _______________________